plaid/support/README.md

-#Plaid Support#
+#Plaid Support and Resources#

-##Welcome to the Plaid Support Channel
+##Welcome to Plaid!

 Please submit all questions, issues, and suggestions for the Plaid API in this channel.
 Full documentation is available [here](https://plaid.com/v2/docs).
-Docs suggestions are much appreciated and also best made on this support channel.

 ###General Issues